The Broomhill Trials ~ A Tribute to Giving

 The helm is still manned for these trials by Colvin Davis and Robin Gates with Hunter Gates taking many of the responsibilities over now.

 The Broomhill Field Trial Foundation oversees the running with Jim Gervin of Broomhill presiding over the organization as President.
 The Board of Directors is duly run by the Chairman, William Smith of Moscow, Tennessee.
-He has at his table of directors Jim Gervin, Wayne Thompson of Melita, Manitoba who is the President of the Manitoba Championship, Rick Stallings of Montgomery, Alabama, Albert Necaise of Gulfport, Mississippi, Colvin Davis and Mazie Davis of Minter, Alabama, Robin and Hunter Gates of Leesburg, Georgia, Chris Mathan of Gorham, Maine, Dave Dickson of Broomhill, Manitoba, and Karen Jones of Tilston, Manitoba.
+He has at his table of directors Jim Gervin, Wayne Thompson of Melita, Manitoba who is the President of the Manitoba Championship, Rick Stallings of Montgomery, Alabama, Albert Necaise of Gulfport, Mississippi, Colvin Davis and Mazie Davis of Minter, Alabama, Robin and Hunter Gates of Leesburg, Georgia, Chris Mathan of Pavo, Georgia, Dave Dickson of Broomhill, Manitoba, and Karen Jones of Tilston, Manitoba.

 The Pelican Open All-Age and Open Derby ran under this organization from 1996 until 2011 after the officers of that club; Wayne Berry and Albert Necaise requested Broomhill be the temporary home.
 The decision by the Board of Directors this past spring was unanimous to return the Pelican back to Berry and Necaise.